The 5 Best POS Systems for Restaurants in 2024

 Register $799

-However, we don’t think Square’s inventory management tools have enough depth to meet the needs of large restaurant chains, or those with complex inventories.
-For that, Toast is a better choice.
+However, we don’t think Square’s inventory management tools have enough depth to meet the needs of large restaurant chains or those with complex inventories.
+It doesn’t come with ingredient tracking or cost vs profit management for instance.
+If those are the tools you need, Lightspeed Restaurant is a better choice.

 One big downside is that Square doesn’t have a training mode, so teaching your staff how to use the system might take more time than it would with another provider.
 To compensate, there’s a help center that contains a large range of guides, on topics from how to set up the system, to how to create items and modify orders.